mdingemanse/playful_iconicity/playful_iconicity_paper.md

 | ico       |     1|    8.891|   63.661|  0.000|                    0.043|
 | Residuals |  1415|  197.628|         |       |                         |

 Partial correlations show 20.6% covariance between funniness and iconicity, partialing out log frequency as a mediator.
 This shows the effects of iconicity and funniness are not reducible to frequency alone.
-(Partial correlations also show -35.6% covariance between funniness and frequency, controlling out iconicity as a mediator (the more frequent a word, the less funny), replicating the finding reported by Engelthaler and Hill (2017); and a -9.4% correlation between iconicity and frequency when partialing out funniness, as expected and reported elsewhere (e.g., Winter et al. 2017).)

 ``` r
 words.setC <- words %>% filter(set=="C")